HDFC Bank is a khadoos bank

-Effective April ’10, they increased the Average Quarterly Balance (AQB) to be maintained from Rs.5,000 to Rs.10,000, which didn’t make any sense as they weren’t offering anything special to warrant this increase.
+Effective April ’10, they increased the Average Quarterly Balance (AQB) to be maintained from Rs.5,000 to Rs.10,000, which didn’t make any sense as they weren’t offering any special services to warrant this increase.
 Possibly they were playing catch up with others like Citibank (Rs.25,000/month) or ICICI Bank (Rs.10,000/quarter).

 The biggest sore point however is that for some reason, payment gateways like Billdesk just don’t accept HDFC Netbanking as a valid payment option anymore.
 In cases like Airtel, the option doesn’t exist and for others like BSNL, Vodafone and other service providers, there is an option for HDFC Netbanking but when you select it, you get a popup like this…